-Glossary · Cloudflare Fundamentals
+Glossary

 feature

-A setting in the Cloudflare dashboard that corresponds to functionality within a Cloudflare product or API.
+A feature is a setting in the Cloudflare dashboard that corresponds to functionality within a Cloudflare product or API.

 firewall